 Layout, Topography & Terrain: This ranch features numerous access points to over 7 miles of the clear flowing Pecos River.
 It also has incredible topography for safari style as well as spot and stalk hunting throughout the ranch!
 The varied terrain features numerous canyons with many draws holding Live Oaks amongst other native fauna.
 Saddles and gentle slopes are covered with common desert species of brush, native grasses and succulents.
 Most parts of the ranch are easily accessible with the existing road system.

-Wildlife, Hunting and Fishing: Wildlife species that can be found on this ranch include White-tailed Deer, Blue Quail, Turkey, Dove, Javelina, varmints and songbirds.
+Wildlife, Hunting and Fishing: Wildlife species that can be found on this ranch include White-tailed Deer, Mule Deer, Blue Quail, Turkey, Dove, Javelina, varmints and songbirds.
 The river provides fishing for largemouth bass and catfish.

 Improvements: The Main House, located in the Headquarters area, was built in the 1930’s and has been maintained in great condition.
 It is a spectacular example of a two-story classic Texas cut limestone ranch house with high ceilings and custom crown molding; three bedrooms, two full baths, hardwood floors, French doors and an incredible screened porch!
 Also in the headquarters area are two bunkhouses, a detached carport/quarters/storage building, a fully furnished enhanced mobile home, a shop and several barns.
 The ranch is fenced into 15 pastures for livestock management.